Trading 101: How to calculate CFD margins

-When engaging in a Contract for Difference, you are only required to deposit a percentage of the contract’s full value.
-This is called a margin and it allows traders to open large positions while investing a fraction of the value.
-The margin is used as leverage, giving traders full exposure to the position.
-A margin is required before opening a position on your account.
-Your account should also hold extra funds to cover any potential losses and stop your account going into margin call.
-Always remember, leverage is a double-edged sword.
-While it can maximise your profits, it can also increase your losses.
+The deposit you make when trading with CFDs represents a percentage of the contract’s full value.
+This deposit is known as the margin and it allows traders to open large positions while essentially investing a fraction of the value.
+The trader will gain full exposure to the position.
+It is also advised that your trading account should hold extra funds to cover any potential losses and stop your account going into a margin call.
+Always remember that leverage is a double-edged sword, while it can maximise your profits, it can also increase your losses.

 AUS200 value x 0.5% = margin payable per contract

 5553 index points x 0.5% = $27.76 per contract